By Julie McManus

 - Look for potential in individuals and act to help expand it

 - Help teamwork be the watchword - working together to achieve, rather than against each other.

 10. Share: Sharing knowledge, information and experiences will help strengthen the organisation as a whole, not just individuals.

 - Integrate functions for staff to comment, rate, review and discuss issues internally

-- Make time to share information on the organisation with staff - how it works, how its going, long-term plans, etc. This will help ownership and increase understanding of their role in the organisation
+- Make time to share information on the organisation with staff - how it works, how things are progressing, long-term plans, etc. This will create ownership and increase the understanding of their role in the organisation

 - Ensure that at all levels there is an understanding of the mechanisms by which services are delivered and how to manage them.